It's common for people with Parkinson’s to get depression but not everyone with the condition will experience it.

 A professional counsellor can work with you to understand any underlying issues that may be contributing to your depression.

 Counsellors may also be trained in other psychological therapies and could possibly apply different techniques.

-It's always a good idea to ask about qualifications and experience before making decisions of who to get help from.
-Some GP practices have a counsellor, or your GP, specialist or nurse can refer you.
+Before choosing a professional, it's always a good idea to ask about their qualifications and experience.
+Some GP practices have a counsellor, or you can be referred to one by your GP, specialist or nurse.

 If you want to make your own enquiries about cognitive behaviour therapy or counselling services in your area, you could try contacting the British Psychological Society or the British Association for Counselling and Psychotherapy.

 Antidepressants are medications that can be used to treat moderate to severe depression.
 They may be prescribed alone, or alongside a course of talking therapy.

 There are 3 main types of antidepressant, and they work by stimulating chemicals in the brain.
 If your GP or specialist thinks that antidepressants are right for you, they will able to talk through your options.